webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-mode.rst

 .. note::

-   Interactive mode will create a connection to every server that is a child or grand-child of the current node.
+   Interactive mode will create a connection to every server/container that is a child or grand-child of the current node.

    Once connected, connections are cached for speed with reconnections automatic.